Manan2528/Olist-E-Commerce-Analysis/README.md

 ## 🎯 Problem Statement

-Mercado Livre generates large volumes of data from daily online sales activity.
+Olist generates large volumes of data from daily online sales activity.
 Understanding this data is critical for improving marketing, operations, and customer retention.
 The aim of this project is to answer key business questions such as:

 - What are the top-performing product categories?